Cymru Older People’s Alliance – Summary Constitution

 Any person who retires as a charity trustee by retirement or by giving notice to the CIO is eligible for reappointment.
-A charity trustee who has served for two consecutive terms of four years may not be reappointed for a third consecutive term but may be reappointed after an interval of at least two years
+A charity trustee who has served for two consecutive terms may not be reappointed for a third consecutive term but may be reappointed after an interval of at least two years

 The charity trustees must elect (from among themselves) a chair, a treasurer and a vice chair.

 In addition to these office-bearers, the charity trustees may elect (from among themselves) further office-bearers if they consider that appropriate.